nabetse00/argent-zkAuction/README.md

 yarn test
 ```

-Gas estimations should appear:
+Gas estimations and test results should appear:
 ```
 ... ouput ...
-Greeter deployment is estimated to cost 0.00004848225 ETH AuctionPaymaster deployment is estimated to cost 0.000057455 ETH ... output ...
+Greeter deployment is estimated to cost 0.00004848225 ETH [ ~ $0.0906 ]
+AuctionPaymaster deployment is estimated to cost 0.000057455 ETH [ ~ $0.1073 ]
+MyProxy deployment is estimated to cost 0.00005049675 ETH [ ~ $0.0943 ]
+... output ...
+    ✔ user with Dai token can reupdate message if cooldown time has passed, fee payed in dai (15384ms) ✔ should allow owner to withdraw all funds (1037ms) ✔ should prevent non-owners from withdrawing funds (259ms) 7 passing (1m)

+Done in 70.78s.
 ```